aquaright1/SonicAI/README.md

 I have included my successful training checkpoints if you would like to restore those and test for yourselves

-HIGHLY recommended to set species_elitism to 1 in the config file, this prevents your genomes from going extinct and starting over
+HIGHLY recommended to set species_elitism to 1 in the config file, this prevents your models from going extinct and starting over